eea/eea.notifications/README.md

 ### :man: Admin user

+#### :factory: Installation

+Add `eea.notifications` in your buildout.
+Don't forget to Activate it.
+Also activate `eea.rabbitmq.plone` else you will receive `KeyError: 'Interface eea.rabbitmq.plone.rabbitmq.IRabbitMQClientSettings defines a field username, for which there is no record.'`

 #### Administator sets content rules to ping RabbitMQ on content changes.

 #### :mailbox_with_mail: Content rules for RabbitMQ pings